sccn/sccn.github.io/others/TIPS_and_FAQ.md

-**Answer:** Yes, this is possible (with some fuzziness regarding overlap-adding the overlapping spectral estimates, undoing the effects of tapering (windowing), etc. I havent focused on strictly "invertible" time/frequency transforms - which tend to be restrictive, since I am interested in analysis rather than synthesis.
+**Answer:** Yes, this is possible (with some fuzziness regarding overlap-adding the overlapping spectral estimates, undoing the effects of tapering (windowing), etc. I haven't focused on strictly "invertible" time/frequency transforms - which tend to be restrictive, since I am interested in analysis rather than synthesis.